falkcarl/multilevelmediation/README.md

 ## Updates

+- Upcoming version
+    - Support for glmmTMB.
+    - Fixes to random effects for covariates (in progress).
+    - Ability to omit intercept random effects (in progress).
 - Version 0.3.1
     - Random number seed for `boot.modmed.mlm.custom` is not set by default (it's `NULL`).
     - Update to docs.